Which Is Better, Wix or Webflow?

 Third-Party Integrations

 Wix wins this category decisively.
-The Wix App Market offers over 500 integrations - contact forms, live chat, email marketing, booking systems, analytics, social feeds, and much more - all installable in a few clicks.
+The Wix App Market offers over 500 integrations, including contact forms, live chat, email marketing, booking systems, analytics, social feeds, and much more, all installable in a few clicks.

 Webflow supports integrations too, but the selection is considerably smaller.
 Complex integrations often require custom code or a third-party automation tool like Zapier, adding friction for non-technical users.